 Tautology is an assertion phrased in two different ways to mean the same thing.
 For example, 2 * 3 = 6 is a tautology, where the number six is described in terms of two and three connected by the pre-established procedural convention of multiplication.
 This kind of formulation is always true, because it is essentially a convention that is developed based on predetermined procedures.
 However, the whole process of logic operations in-built in mathematics is powerful when applied to data from the sense organ world.

-The statements involving materials perceived through sense organs can never be absolutely true.
-Its truthfulness is only relative varying with respect to the integrity of the sense organs.
-But, people make more-or-less true statements based on sense organ data by a ‘communal trick’: that of consensus.
-Thus, if different individuals perceive an external object similarly they make a ‘consensual’ statement on it.
-Science verify this consensual statements by checking them for various confounding influences that could be causing a misleading ‘superficial’ consensus.
+Statements involving material perceived through sense organs can never be absolutely true.
+Its truthfulness is only relative, varying with respect to the integrity of the sense organs.
+But people make more-or-less true statements based on data perceived through the sense organs, using a “communal trick”: consensus.
+Thus, if different individuals perceive an external object in a similar fashion they make a “consensual” statement about it.
+Science verifies this consensual statement by checking it for various confounding influences that could cause a misleading/ superficial consensus.

-CFR provides to illuminate the nature of dominion and the signals of cover-ups in the sociopolitical spreadsheet of the world.
-In Morris’ narrative, Nazi holocaust was termed as a minor human rights violation that can be forgotten for the sake of future peace.
-In the absence of a proper Godfather, the Jewish outcry from the Russian East was dismissed as a Bolshevik propaganda that is best neglected.
-This contrast with the ‘straight-history’s’ hypersensitivity for the Nazi Holocaust.
-This reflects on the nature of victory of the world war II.
-It also reflects of Jewish dominance of the power centres of the postwar world.
+CFR illuminates the nature of dominion and signals the cover-ups in the sociopolitical spreadsheet of the world.
+In Morris’s narrative, the Nazi holocaust is imagined as a “minor” human rights violation that can be forgotten for the sake of future peace.
+In the absence of a proper godfather, the Jewish outcry from the Russian East is dismissed as Bolshevik propaganda.
+This version is in contrast with “straight-history’s” hypersensitivity to the Nazi Holocaust, and is a reflection of the nature of victory in World War II.
+It also reflects upon the Jewish dominance of the power centres of the postwar world.